 - Give your baby lots of opportunities to touch the people he cannot see.
 This will help him begin to associate familiar voices with familiar touch and familiar scents.

 - Pair touch with sound.
-For example, when you approach your baby, be sure to tell her who you are and let her touch you.
+For example, when you approach your baby, be sure to tell him who you are and let him touch you.

 - Name your child’s toys as he plays with them—infancy on.
 Expand on just naming by saying things like, “Listen to the bell when you shake your sound ball in your hands.”

-- Don't spend all your talking time just naming objects.
-Point out similarities, remind your child where she saw or touched the object before; show her how she might use it.
+- Don’t spend all your talking time just naming objects.
+Point out similarities, remind your child where he saw or touched the object before; show him how he might use it.